engine9-io/input-tools/README.md

-# engine9-packet-tools
+# @engine9-io/input-tools
-Tools for reading, writing, and management Engine9 style packets.
+Tools for reading, writing, and management of Engine9 style inputs.

-The engine9-packet-tools are utilities for iterating through records, appending statistics and other files into packet files.
+The @engine9-io/input-tools are utilities for iterating through records, appending statistics and other zip files.
+It's intended to be used by third parties to interact with engine9 instances.
-It supports files and s3 files for streaming, but otherwise does not implement put and retrieving files from remote locations.